-Gratitude is defined by the Merriam-Webster dictionary as ‘the state of being grateful, thankfulness’.
-Many people fail to understand how gratitude can change a life and alter one’s perception for the good.
+Gratitude is defined by the Merriam-Webster dictionary as ‘the state of being grateful, thankfulness.
+Many people fail to understand how gratitude can change a life and alter one’s perception of the good.
 A life without gratitude is often an unhappy, unfilled life.
-Putting a little gratitude in your daily life is a first-step to achieving many of your hopes, your dreams, your goals.
+Putting gratitude in your daily life is the first step to achieving many of your hopes, dreams, and goals.

 The thing with gratitude is that it actually helps you way more than the person you’re showing gratitude towards.
-When you feel thankful, grateful, and content in your own life and in your own experiences then you will find that want less.
-You’ll find that you’re actually more satisfied with where you are and with what you already have in life.
+When you feel thankful, grateful, and content in your own life and experiences, you will find that you want less.
+You’ll find that you’re more satisfied with where you are and what you already have.

-Showing gratitude is much more than a simple ‘thanks’ without further thought.
-To improve the quality of your life and the life of others, it is important to show true gratitude for the things you are grateful for so here are 34 ways you can up the ante and let people in your life know just how much you appreciate them and how to grateful in your daily life.
+Without further thought, showing gratitude is much more than a simple ‘thanks’.
+To improve the quality of your life and the life of others, it is important to show true gratitude for the things you are grateful for, so here are 34 ways you can up the ante and let people in your life know just how much you appreciate them and how to grateful in your daily life.

 34 Ways to Show Gratitude and Instantly Have a Better Life…